Shippable/docs/sources/deploy/amazon-ecs.md

 ###2: Create resources

-You need the following three resources in your `shippable.resources.yml` file:
+You need the following two resources in your `shippable.resources.yml` file:

 ####cluster